Kidney failure is one of the popular health problems we face as humans in this part of the world.

 Your kidneys may not remove all the extra waste.

 So, it is important to eat the right amount of protein each day.

 7. Often Taking Pain Medications

-Regularly taking certain over-the-counter medications, such as nonsteroidal anti-inflammatory drugs, can cause kidney damage over time.
+Regularly taking certain over-the-counter medications, such as nonsteroidal anti-inflammatory drugs, can cause kidney damage.